tm-a-t/TGPy/guide/docs/basics/examples.md

 ### Countdown

-Send numbers from 10 to 1, once per second:
+Send numbers from 10 to 1, at a one second interval:

 ```python
 import asyncio